manisha54/HospitalManagementSystem2/README.md

 ## Patient's Guide
 Users that are registered as patients can book an online appointment for thorough check ups choosing the doctor of their choice among the available doctors in that particular time.
 Patients can access doctor's information before selecting the doctor responsible for the choosen examination type.
-The patients are also provided with presciption by the doctors themselves.
+The patients are also provided with prescription by the doctors themselves.
 All you need to do is fill up the required forms.

 ## Doctor's Guide